 "YANKEE DOODLE BOY" (published by Drama Source) is a fast and funny, 65-minute one-act musical comedy, written for a flexible cast of six to nine singing actors (with an optional chorus).
 It's easy to mount, too--which makes it particularly appealing for community theaters and schools.
 The most recent production was at a school in Katonah, New York; the next will be at a community theater in New Jersey.

 "GEORGE M. COHAN & CO." (published by Eldridge Plays) is a two-character musical play.
 (The director has the option of adding a handful of other singers as memory figures, if desired; this was done at one recent production, in Millbrook, Alabama.).
 "GEORGE M. COHAN & CO." offers a more thoughtful, intimate look at the man behind the myth.
 Running time (with intermission): an hour and forty-five minutes.

-"GEORGE M. COHAN TONIGHT!" is a 95-minute solo show, successfully presented Off-Broadway in New York by the Irish Repertory Theatre, which has wowed audiences everywhere from Milwaukee, Wisconsin and Coral Springs, Florida... to Seoul, Korea and Edinburgh, Scotland!
+"GEORGE M. COHAN TONIGHT!" is a 95-minute solo show, successfully presented Off-Broadway in New York by the Irish Repertory Theatre, which has wowed audiences everywhere from Milwaukee, Coral Springs, and New Orleans... to Seoul, Edinburgh, and London!
 It's now booking tour dates.